microsoft/CodeXGLUE/CodeCompletion-token/README.md

-# CodeXGLUE -- Code Completion
+# CodeXGLUE -- Code Completion (token level)

-Here is the pipeline for code completion task.
+Here is the pipeline for token level code completion task.

-## Dependency
+## Task Definition

-- python 3.6 or 3.7
-- torch==1.4.0
-- transformers>=2.5.0
-- fuzzywuzzy
+Predict next code token given context of previous tokens.
+Models are evaluated by token level accuracy.

-## Data Preprocess
+## Dataset

+We collect and provide two datasets for code completion.
+One in python, the other in java.
+Both two datasets are used for two code completion tasks -- token level completion and line level completion.
+These two tasks share train/dev set but not test set.
+Here, we introduce token level code completion.
+Test sets for line level completion are already in `dataset/py150/line_completion` and `dataset/javaCorpus/line_completion`.

 ### py150 dataset